biocore/redbiom/README.md

     $ redbiom search metadata beer | redbiom fetch sample-metadata --output example.txt --context $ctx

-You might note that the total number of samples found by the metadata search is not the same as the number of samples found by the metadata search.
+You might note that the total number of samples found by the metadata search is not the same as the number of samples found by the sample data fetch.
 The sample information is distinct from the sample preparation, and data processing: just because there is sample information does not mean a given sample has (for instance) 16S V4 sequence data associated with it.

 The query structures for metadata are fairly permissive, and there are actually two types of queries that can be performed.
 The structure is as follows: `<set operations> where <value restrictions>`.
 The `<set operations>` work by finding all samples with that contain a given word, which can be combined together.
 For the set queries, `&` performs an intersection of the sample IDs, `|` a union, and `-` a difference: